 Reporting and metric functionality are crucial to understanding how your wellness program is performing and how user health is progressing at a member, group, geographic level or any preferred data segregation method.
 This allows for improved decision making and rapid feedback on what’s working and what needs attention.

-Once you’ve determined your metrics, you can examine long-term trends that influence the workplace and make decisions on what changes should be made.
-Reporting the results of wellness programs are essential to influence the design of future programs and to gain leadership support.
+Once the team has determined specific metrics, it's time to examine long-term trends that influence the workplace and make decisions on what changes should be made.
+Reporting the results of wellness programs is an important part of designing future programming and gaining leadership support.

 Beyond the core features and functionality in wellness technology, here are some other noteworthy features: